ceumicrodata/handbook/onboarding/setup.md

 Linux and Mac users don't have to install it.
 Windows users should follow the next steps:

-1. Installing chocolatey
+1. Install chocolatey
 We are going to install make through the package manager chocolatey, therefore first we have to install chocolatey.
 Follow the instructions on: [chocolatey website](https://chocolatey.org/install)
     * search for powershell in the windows start menu and run it as administrator
-    * run the command in the field under the second point (install with powershell.exe) ​
+    * run the command in the field under the second point (install with powershell.exe)
-2. Installing gnu-make
+2. Install gnu-make
     * type in the powershell `choco install make`.